-Interestingly enough, Monte Markham, Sheree North, Scott Jacoby, Lynnie Green, Sid Melton and Nancy Walker were (as Clayton Hollingsworth, Virginia Hollingsworth, David Zbornak, Young Dorothy Zbornak, Sal Petrilo, and Angela Vecchio) the only recurring family members to appear throughout the series without changing actors.
+Interestingly enough, Herb Edelman, Monte Markham, Sheree North, Scott Jacoby, Lynnie Green, Sid Melton and Nancy Walker were (as Stanley Zbornak, Clayton Hollingsworth, Virginia Hollingsworth, David Zbornak, Young Dorothy Zbornak, Sal Petrillo, and Sophia's sister Angela) the only recurring family members to appear throughout the series without changing actors.

 Phallic Object: The questionable penis-shaped tin in the kitchen is actually a lobster.